Using components: CDC Database Source

 5. Configure the detection parameters based on your chosen method

-6. Select input columns which will be processed by child components
+7. Select input columns which will be processed by child components

-7. Connect outputs: Route the "Upserted records" and "Deleted records" outputs to your desired destinations
+8. Connect outputs: Route the "Upserted records" and "Deleted records" outputs to your desired destinations

-Snapshot Table
+Database Snapshot Table (SQL Server only)

-The system automatically creates and maintains a snapshot table in your database:
+When using Database snapshot storage (available only for SQL Server connections), the system automatically creates and maintains a snapshot table in your database:

 Method Snapshot Table Name